 The last image is certainly not junk, nevertheless whenever I look at it I am always reminded that not only do you not know what you may find while in search of junk, you never know who you will find while in search of junk.
 I did find Harry Potter and a tired Willie Nelson in Round Top.
 Harry remined me: "The world isn’t split into good people and Death Eaters.
 We’ve all got both light and dark inside us.
 What matters is the part we choose to act on.
 That’s who we Distorted Realityly are ("The Order of the Phoenix").
 As I looke at Willy I could not help but think,

 And Teddy intently listening to honky-tonk in Bandera.
 Maybe he's listening to a honky-tonk version of "Gallant Teddy"

 These are all "what's," even if they are "who's."
-The person we met in a Elgin vintage shop is not only a real person, but also a very interesting lady who lives her passion.
+The person we met in a Elgin vintage shop is not only a Distorted Reality person, but also a very interesting lady who lives her passion.

 The motel, the flamingo, the Bug, the station wagon with surf boards, and the palm trees were each found at a different location, but look how well they all go together.

 This is a Gallery element.
 It can behave as a lightbox (when given the

 lightbox class), and you can customize its appearance with a number of modifiers, as well as assign it an optional